 Florida's cable operators are mature, well-established multi-state corporations with over forty years of experience in attaching their facilities to utility poles in the State of Florida.
-FCTA's member cable operators have attachments on tens of thousands of TECO poles alone.
-Pursuant to TECO's Plan, the utility proposes to invest millions of dollars in hardening its distribution and transmission infrastructure, including joint use poles to which cable operators are attached.
-While TECO's Plan does not explain whether, how or to what extent it will seek to recover this investment from third party attachers, it appears that TECO's storm hardening efforts will result in increased costs for cable operators.
-For example, the investment and carrying charges upon which cable operator pole attachment rents are based may increase resulting in an increase in the annual pole attachment and rental fees.
-Moreover, cable operators anticipate that as inspections and loading analyses are completed, utilities will assign responsibility for non-compliance to third party attachers (whether or not they are in fact responsible) and seek to allocate certain direct charges to cable operators, perhaps in ways that conflict with established federal pole attachment law.
-In addition, the application processes being proposed could add significant time to the attachment process, and thus result in delays in the provision of service to cable subscribers.
+FCTA's member cable operators have attachments on tens of thousands of Gulf Power poles alone.
+Pursuant to Gulf Power's Plan, the utility proposes to invest millions of dollars in hardening its distribution and transmission infrastructure, including joint use poles to which cable operators are attached.
+While Gulf Power's Plan does not explain whether, how or to what extent it will seek to recover this investment from third party attachers, it appears that Gulf's storm hardening efforts will result in increased costs for cable operators.
+For example, the investment and carrying charges upon which cable operator pole attachment rents are based may increase resulting in an increase in the annual pole attachment rental fees.
+Moreover, cable operators anticipate that as inspections and loading analyses are completed, utilities will assign responsibility for non-compliance to third party attachers (whether or not they are in fact responsible) and seek to allocate certain direct charges to cable operators.
+In addition, the application processes being proposed could add significant additional time to the attachment process, and thus result in delays in the provision of service to cable subscribers.

 Pursuant to Rule 25-6.0342(3), each plan must show the extent to which it complies with the NESC, adopts extreme wind standards, mitigates damage from flooding and storm surges and provides for placement of new and replacement distribution facilities.
-Rule 25-6.0342(4) further requires that each plan shall describe the facilities, including joint-use facilities, affected, the communities and critical infrastructure impacted, and estimate the costs and benefits to the utility and to third party attachers.
+Rule 25-6.0342(4) further requires that each plan shall describe the facilities affected, list communities impacted and critical infrastructure, extent to which joint use facilities affected, and estimate of costs and benefits to the utility and to third party attachers.
 FCTA member input into the utilities' storm hardening plans is essential to ensure that the plans achieve the Commission's goals in this proceeding in a manner that is practical and cost-effective, and, thus, sustainable for the long term.

-In this case, TECO's Plan does not include certain critical information that is necessary for third party attachers to provide input.
+In this case, Gulf Power's Plan does not yet include certain critical information that is necessary for third party attachers to provide detailed input.
 For example: